-When there’s a problem in the throat it can become chronic.
+When there’s a problem in the throat, this cough can become chronic.

 7. Noisy breathing

-When the tumor isn’t addressed early, the cancerous cells continue dividing and causing great pain in the surrounding tissues.
+When the tumor isn’t addressed early, the cancerous cells continue dividing and causing pain in the surrounding tissues.

 As a consequence, they cause an obstruction in the respiratory tracts, causing noise every time the person inhales.